cantaloupe-project/cantaloupe/README.md

 (http://www.imagemagick.org/) commands.

-ImageMagick produces high-quality output and supports all of the IIIF transforms and all IIIF output formats except WebP (assuming the JPEG2000 and PDF delegates are installed).
+ImageMagick produces high-quality output and supports all of the IIIF transforms and all IIIF output formats (assuming the WebP, JPEG2000, and PDF delegates are installed).
 It also supports a wide array of source formats.

 ImageMagick is not known for being particularly fast or efficient.
 Large